 - This is like a closed-loop arrangement.
 At the start when is there is no movement in the wire zero value of current is shown at the galvanometer.

-- If move changes the position of a loop from left to right voltage induce in the loop and current shows on the meter.
+- If the move changes the position of a loop from left to right voltage is induced in the loop and current shows on the meter.
 When we stop the loop then the zero deflection at the meter.

-- If we move loop from right to left then there is again current at the galvanometer.
-But now in opposite direction.
+- If we move the loop from right to left then there is again current at the galvanometer.
+But now in the opposite direction.

-- The value of current produce depends on speed with which we moving the loop and its resistance.
+- The value of the current produced depends on the speed with which we move the loop and its resistance.

-- If we change the resistance of loop and then move it in the loop with same speed then the value of the term (IxR) remains same with the variation of resistance.
+- If we change the resistance of loop and then move it in the loop with the same speed then the value of the term (IxR) remains the same with the variation of resistance.

 I x R = constant

-- It is the induced EMF that cause to produce current in the loop.
-The value of current can be increased by doing some factors.
+- It is the induced EMF that causes to produced current in the loop.
+The value of the current can be increased by doing some factors.

 - Moving loop faster.

-- Replacing wire with large no of turns loop.
+- Replacing wire with a large no of turns loop.

-- Now we do this experiment with a different way, now we keep loop static and vary the position of a magnet then there is emf induce in the loop and deflection on the meter screen.
+- Now we do this experiment differently, we keep the loop static and vary the position of a magnet then there is emf induced in the loop and deflection on the meter screen.

-- It is the relative motion among the magnet and the wire loop that generate the voltage induced in the loop.
+- It is the relative motion between the magnet and the wire loop that generates the voltage induced in the loop.

 - It is the value of flux that varies in the loop and produces emf in it.
-Larger the value of flux variation then there will be larger emf induced in the loop.
+The larger the value of flux variation the there will be larger the emf induced in the loop.

 - Now we perform some other experiments for the understanding of voltage induces.

-- In given figure, you can see that loop is linked with the galvanometer and bar magnet is placed near it.
+- In the given figure, you can see that the loop is linked to the galvanometer, and bar magnet is placed near it.

 - We do and another experiment for the current production by keeping the value of field constant and varying the area of the loop.